Neighbor charged for allegedly shooting dog that got into his garden

 The neighbor claimed to be upset because it had happened previously and this time, Zeus was "in his garden."
 Court documents state the neighbor "fired a shot over (the dog's) head" as he was running away.
 At least two other homes were nearby, including one with children.

-A Kitsap County Sheriff's deputy called it an "extreme lack of responsibility."
+A Kitsap County (Washington) Sheriff's deputy called it an "extreme lack of responsibility."

 The shotgun blast went completely through Zeus's body.
 He still has 98 inoperable bird shot pellets lodged inside him.